Slavery and Human Trafficking Statement for the 2018 financial year

 In addition, we have identified a number of sectors, which have an elevated risk relative to the rest of our supply chain but are themselves are low risk.
 These are: Hotels and telecoms.

 We have a set of existing policies in place that are relevant to managing the risk of modern slavery and promotion of wider decent working practices.
 These policies are reviewed on an annual basis and adapted as required to our business.
 The scope and content of these policies are informed by the context in which we operate; our sector is a relatively low risk one for human rights risks in the supply chain.

 - Whistleblowing policy - our whistleblowing policy encourages and enables staff to report anything of concern and explains how they can do so confidentially

 Since 2017 Rathbones has been working to establish a set of objectives to improve and refine our approach to ensuring that slavery and human trafficking are not taking place in our supply chains.
 This is a three year plan and is a key component of the development of our wider sustainability strategy.

-We have develop a prioritised action plans for engagement with suppliers and key internal stakeholders in those categories with an elevated risk of modern slavery and will be rolling this plan out over the next 12 months.
+We have developed a prioritised action plan for engagement with suppliers and key internal stakeholders in those categories with an elevated risk of modern slavery.
 This plan includes:

-- The roll out modern slavery awareness training for our key procurement leads
+- Modern slavery awareness materials for our key procurement leads

-- The establishment of a code of conduct for working with established suppliers
+- A code of conduct for working with established suppliers

-- The Introduction of a modern slavery screening approach into our on-boarding process with new, material suppliers
+- A modern slavery screening approach into our on-boarding process with new, material suppliers

 - The communication of our commitment and policies to suppliers and staff